stitchfix/stitchfix.github.io/_posts/2014-06-11-introducing-resque-brain.md

 categories:
 ---

-We use [Resque][resque] for at Stitch Fix…a lot.
+We use [Resque][resque] at Stitch Fix…a lot.
 For background processing or getting work out of the web request/response loop, Resque is our go-to technology.

 Because we have many single-purpose applications (instead of one awful MonoRail),